 3. Recommended bid - the bid range that indicates the current competitive range for this source.
 If you bid within the range, you're more likely to win leads from this source.

-For grouping by sites, publishers, and sub IDs Action menu is available (based on your level access).
+For grouping by sites, publishers, and sub IDs Action menu is available (based on your level of access).
 It's displayed for all sources that are paused or off, and visible when hovering over sources that are on or prioritized:

 You can pause/unpause, prioritize/deprioritize sources and set bidding rules (for direct post campaigns).